HomeJPY / ARS • Currency

 Previous close

 The yen is the official currency of Japan.
 It is the third-most traded currency in the foreign exchange market, after the United States dollar and the euro.
 It is also widely used as a third reserve currency after the US dollar and the euro.
 The New Currency Act of 1871 introduced Japan's modern currency system, with the yen defined as 1.5 g of gold, or 24.26 g of silver, and divided decimally into 100 sen or 1,000 rin.
 The yen replaced the previous Tokugawa coinage as well as the various hansatsu paper currencies issued by feudal han.
 The Bank of Japan was founded in 1882 and given a monopoly on controlling the money supply.
-Following World War II, the yen lost much of its prewar value.
-To stabilize the Japanese economy, the exchange rate of the yen was fixed at ÂĄ360 per US$ as part of the Bretton Woods system.
-When that system was abandoned in 1971, the yen became undervalued and was allowed to float.
-The yen had appreciated to a peak of ÂĄ271 per US$ in 1973, then underwent periods of depreciation and appreciation due to the 1973 oil crisis, arriving at a value of ÂĄ227 per US$ by 1980.
+Following World War II, the yen lost much of its pre-war value as Japan faced a debt crisis and hyperinflation.
+Under the Bretton Woods system, the yen was pegged to the US dollar alongside other major currencies.
+After this system was abandoned in 1971 with the Nixon Shock, the short-lived Smithsonian Agreement temporarily reinstated a fixed exchange rate.
+However, since the end of that system in February 1973, the yen has been a floating currency.
 Wikipedia

 Discover more